stephbu/csharp-dns-server/README.md

 1. Make a fork of csharp-dns-server/master in your own repository.
 2. Create a branch in your own repo to entirely encapsulate all your proposed changes
 3. Make your changes, add documentation if you need it, markdown text preferred.
-4. Squash your commits into a signal change [Find out how to here](http://stackoverflow.com/questions/616556/how-do-you-squash-commits-into-one-patch-with-git-format-patch)
+4. Squash your commits into a single change [(Find out how to squash here)](http://stackoverflow.com/questions/616556/how-do-you-squash-commits-into-one-patch-with-git-format-patch)
 5. Submit a PR, and put in comments anything that you think I'll need to help merge and evaluate the changes

 ### Licence Reminder